jlem/Context/README.md

 ## Changing Context Order Globally

-Again, changing the order can be done at any point in the request cycle.
-It can even be done multiple times if needed.
-You have total flexibility.
+If you want, you can change the context order for all filters, at any time in the request cycle.

 #### Option 1: re-defining and resetting.
 ```php